zhong-j-yu/rekex/doc/UsersGuide.md

 Given the root datatype, Rekex recursively derives all datatypes and rules for the entire grammar.

-Since there are multiple ways the rule for a datatype can be expressed, Rekex uses the following procedure to derive the rule unambiguously:
+Since Rekex provides multiple ways to define rules, we need a precise procedure to determine the rule for any given datatype.

-1. If the ctor catalog contains one or more ctors for the datatype, the rule is derived from these ctors.
+Rekex finds the ctors for a datatype in one of the following places, in that order
+- explicit ctors in the catalog

-2. If the class/interface of the datatype contains one or more ctors, the rule is derived from these ctors.
+- explicit ctors in the class/interface body of the datatype

-3. If the datatype is a `sealed` type, the rule is derived from its subtypes.

-4. If the datatype contains a single public constructor, the constructor is the implicit ctor for the datatype.

-Note that (3) can be interpreted as a list of implicitly ctors as well; if written explicitly:

-        public JsonValue object(JsonObject obj){ return obj; }
-        public JsonValue array(JsonArray arr){ return arr; }
-        ...

-Therefore, to derive the rule for a datatype is to find the ctors for the datatype, and the ctors are found either in the catalog, or within the datatype, or from subtypes, or from the single constructor.
+- implicit ctors of the datatype

-The [Specification](./Spec.md) defines this procedure more rigorously.
+The [Specification](./Spec.md) defines this procedure in more details.

 ## Refactor from concrete to abstract